kenolion/ProgrammingAssignment/README.md

 KEITH AND BEN READ THIS FIRST!!!<br>
 [] means ABSOLUTE code that has to be present before submition @ week 8

-{} means extra features that may be implemented after the ABSOLUTE codes are done, you are freely obliged to add suggestions to boost the game's interactivity, features, and etcetera by typing {} with your topic,subject; and typing your topic contents below the curly braces.
+{} means extra features that may be implemented after the ABSOLUTE codes are done, you are freely obliged to add suggestions to boost<br> the game's interactivity, features, and etcetera by typing {} with your topic,subject; and typing your topic contents below <br> the curly braces.
 Anything that makes the game seem more fun and attractive to play.
 ______________________________________________________________________________________________________________________________________

 Part 1 (WEEK 8), MONDAY